Chart Color Schemes

 Infrastructure

-The performance of an area is significantly influenced by changes in its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 12 such projects that are expected to impact the area.
-Notable projects include Charleville Central Extension Retail Development, Charleville New Social Homes (Dual-Occupancy), Diamantina Developmental Road safety improvements between Quilpie and Windorah, and Windorah Primary Health Centre Replacement Project.
-The following list provides details on those projects most likely to be relevant.
+Twelve projects have been identified by AreaSearch as potentially impacting the area.
+Key among these are Charleville Central Extension Retail Development, Charleville New Social Homes (Dual-Occupancy), Diamantina Developmental Road safety improvements between Quilpie and Windorah, and Windorah Primary Health Centre Replacement Project.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.